Post-Primary Assessment and Diagnosis – English (PPAD-E)

 The complete test package includes five subtests:

-Free teacher training has been developed by NEPS and the ERC and will be available on-line, complemented with step-by-step printed manuals.
+Teacher training has been developed by NEPS and the ERC and will be available online video training of all aspects of the assessment are available to schools purchasing assessment materials, complemented with step-by-step printed manuals.
 This allows teachers to access the necessary training, without the need to attend a training course (thereby eliminating difficulties of logistics, travel and timetabling and avoiding the need for teachers to be absent from school for any period of time).
-This teacher training is highly accessible and will be supplemented by on-going support from NEPS and an email-based query service ().
+This teacher training is highly accessible and is supplemented by on-going support from NEPS and an email-based query service email@example.com.